TREASURIES-Yields drop as Ukraine fears spark safety buying

 Fed officials agreed that, with inflation tightening its grip on the economy and employment strong, it was time to raise interest rates, but also that any decisions would depend on a meeting-by-meeting analysis of inflation and other data.

+New York Fed President John Williams said Friday there is little need for the Fed to kick off its interest rate hiking cycle with a big move, advocating instead for the central bank to raise rates "steadily" and adjust the pace if needed.

-An interest rate hike of at least 25 basis points at the Fed’s March meeting is fully priced into the market, though the odds of a 50 basis point hike have declined over the past two days.
-Fed fund futures traders are currently pricing in only a 35% chance of a 50 bp rate increase next month.
+An interest rate hike of at least 25 basis points at the Fed’s March meeting is fully priced into the market, though the odds of a 50 basis point hike have declined over the past two days, and fell further after Williams comments.
+Fed fund futures traders are now pricing in only a 25% chance of a 50 bp rate increase next month.
 FEDWATCH

-The yield curve between two-year and 10-year notes US2US10=TWEB was modestly flatter at 47 basis points, after steepening to 54 basis points on Thursday.
+The yield curve between two-year and 10-year notes US2US10=TWEB flattened to 45 basis points, after reaching 54 basis points on Thursday.
 The curve has steepened since reaching 38 basis points on Monday, which was the smallest yield gap since July 2020.

 New supply of short and intermediate-dated debt next week could put renewed upward pressure on yields of these maturities, and place additional flattening pressure on the curve.